 Features and Usability:

-The iRocker electric pump does have a built-in handle, but when purchased separately does not include any kind of carrying bag.
-This summer, iRocker began to package their electric pump with their new Ultra series iSUPs by default.
-With these packages, the pump does come with a nylon carrying bag that fits the pump, hose, and all of the pump accessories.
+The iRocker electric pump has a built-in handle, but it does not include a carrying bag when purchased independently.
+With the Ultra series iSUP packages, the pump has a nylon carrying bag that fits the pump, hose, and all accessories.
 There’s even enough room for an external battery pack.

-In our testing, the iRocker electric pump outpaced all of the other contenders time and again, and not by a slim margin.
-The iRocker electric pump inflated our test board to 15 PSI in just over 10 minutes when plugged into a constant power source and in just over 12 minutes when using the iRocker battery pack.
+In our testing, the iRocker electric pump outpaced all other hardwired contenders.
+When plugged into a constant power source, the iRocker electric pump inflated our test board to 15 PSI in just over 10 minutes and in just over 12 minutes when using the iRocker battery pack.

 Battery and Other Accessories: